Thanksgiving is one of the best holidays of the year. Families get together to celebrate with each other and bountiful feasts adorn the dining table.

 If traveling outside of your home for the holiday you may want to take the following precautions.

-- Your best bet against burglary or vandalism while away from home is to have a monitored home security system in case of any emergency.
+- Your best bet against burglary or vandalism while away from home is to have a monitored home security system from a monitoring company in case of any emergency.
 For even greater piece of mind you can use a home automation system like MyHome from My Alarm Center that will allow you to completely monitor and control your home while away.

 - Do not post your travel plans on social media.
 Criminals often use sites like Facebook to find who will be where.
 If they see you are traveling out of town for the weekend, they will know that your home is vulnerable to a break-in.

 - Make sure the telephone ringer is turned all the way down.
 This way no one outside of your home will hear repeated unanswered phone calls.
 You might also consider reviewing your answering machine messages to make sure your messages do not let callers know you are away.

 - Have the post office stop mail delivery while you are away or have a neighbor that you trust collect the mail for you until you return.

 - Do not leave an extra key hidden outside of your home.
 Seasoned burglars know where to look and chances are they can and will find it.

 - Set up timers on interior lights to turn them on and off during the evening to give the appearance of activity within the home

 - This last tip should go without saying, but be sure to lock and secure all windows and door locks throughout your home.
 Second story windows are commonly overlooked and the bad guys know this.
 Be sure to lock all of them.

 If you are the host for the Thanksgiving festivities, then there are a totally different set of precautions you should keep in mind to make sure the event is a safe and joyous occasion for everyone.
 Most of the safety tips we offer are meant for the heart of the home during Thanksgiving… the kitchen.